MY STORY & PHILOSOPHY

 I am a North Carolina native that grew up on my family’s farm in Efland, NC.
 I spent my childhood summers working on the farm which involved tasks such as picking vegetables, strawberries, and cut flowers and also selling them at various local markets.
 I graduated with a degree in Studio Art at the University of North Carolina at Wilmington and a minor in Art History in 2012.
 My love of clay evolved from taking a few ceramics courses during college.
 After graduating, I worked as a wedding floral designer in Wilmington, NC, from 2012 to 2017.

 To follow my passion for clay, I began taking classes at a local community arts center, Orange St. Pottery in Wilmington, NC and also joined the local pottery guild.
 I decided I wanted to pursue my passion further and did a year-long wood firing ceramics residency at Cub Creek Foundation under Director John Jessiman, in Appomattox ,Va. during 2018.
 My time there was a catalyst for a deepened appreciation of pottery and furthering my exploration in clay.
 In the spring of 2019, I participated in the working artist program at Longwood University in Farmville, Va.
 During the summer of 2019, I worked as a studio assistant at a craft school, Sugar Maples in Maplecrest, NY.
 I worked as a studio assistant for potter, Silvie Granatelli from fall of 2019-2021 in Floyd, VA.
 During this I started developing and marketing my own wares at craft fairs and other shows.
 I worked at Floyd Center for the Arts as Pottery Studio Manager from November 2021- May 2022.
 From June to September 2022, I worked as a pottery studio assistant at Peters Valley School of Craft in Sandyston, NJ.
-In October of 2022, I began a new position with Ben Owen Pottery in Seagrove, NC as studio assistant & retail manager.
+From October of 2022 to May of 2025 I worked as studio assistant and retail manager of Ben Owen Pottery in Seagrove, NC.